 Providing you are taking a tour with us while in China, we can attend to other travel arrangements not linked to our tours, including:

 - Tickets to entertainment and shows.

-We all want to avoid emergencies while travelling, but from time to time, they do happen.
+We all want to avoid emergencies while traveling, but from time to time, they do happen.

 As a first point of contact in a non-life threatening emergency, tour participants can contact their ChinaTours.com tour guide.

-Over and above this support, we encourage all travellers to obtain travel insurance priori to departure.
+Over and above this support, we encourage all travelers to obtain travel insurance prior to departure.
 While on the ground in China, call the following numbers:

 110 for police